How to Troubleshoot Common RV Air Conditioner Problems and Fix Cooling Fast

 You can also turn on your generator and run the air conditioner during the final leg of your journey (yes, you can operate your generator while driving).
 While you drive, heat is absorbed into your rig, including in the walls, cabinetry, furniture, and flooring.
 Give your RV a head start by cranking up the generator and running the air conditioner before you arrive at the campground.

-When to Consult an RV Tech
+When to Call an RV Technician for Air Conditioner Service

 These troubleshooting tips can help you handle some common RV air conditioner issues on your own.
 However, there are going to be problems that require the expertise of an RV technician, like annual servicing to clean filters, clean the evaporator and condenser coils, and test the capacitor and compressor—a capacitor is easily replaceable, but if the compressor is bad, you’ll need to replace the A/C unit.
 Unless you’re trained, don’t touch or remove the capacitor under the rooftop A/C shroud.